Accommodations in centrally-located three-star or four-star hotels. Rooming on a double basis.

 Round-trip transportation on scheduled airline.
 Checked luggage costs not included.

 English-speaking tour escort throughout.
 Special arrangements as noted.

 passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Baggage Loss or Delay, Medical Expense and Evacuation and more.

-Guided Walking Tour of Old San Juan: El Morro Fortress, Church of San José, San Juan Cathedral, Fort San Cristóbal, Round-trip transfers
+Guided Walking Tour in Old San Juan: Visit to the fortress of El Morro, Visit to the Church of San José, Visit to San Juan Cathedral, Visit to Fort San Cristóbal, Round-trip transfers

 Unscheduled day planned with your tour escort